DanielHjelm/ReindeerLichens/README.md

 ## Upload and download images to/from database

-Code for uploading and downloading images from the database is the files [upload_to_db.py](https://github.com/DanielHjelm/ReindeerLichens/blob/main/upload_to_db.py) and [download_from_db.py](https://github.com/DanielHjelm/ReindeerLichens/blob/main/download_from_db.py).
+Code for uploading and downloading images from the database is in the files [upload_to_db.py](https://github.com/DanielHjelm/ReindeerLichens/blob/main/upload_to_db.py) and [download_from_db.py](https://github.com/DanielHjelm/ReindeerLichens/blob/main/download_from_db.py).